ryubidragonfire/wth-ml-workshop/day-6.md

 ## That day in history
 **Team PyFun**
 [Team repo](https://github.com/tailless/pyfun)

-Description: Result beat some other methods out there, including a published paper.
+Highlight: Result beat some other methods out there, including a published paper.

 - Presentation (to be updated)
 - [Video: main + Q and A](https://youtu.be/RNeDjUazUlg)